-Catalino Curet Alonso, better known as Tite Curet, was born in the municipality of Guaynabo in 1926.
-His mother was a seamstress and his father was a Spanish language teacher, trumpeter, and trombone player in Simon (“Pin”) Madera’s band and Guayama’s municipal band.
+Catalino Curet Alonso was born in the municipality of Guaynabo in 1926.
+His mother was a seamstress.
+His father was a Spanish language teacher, trumpeter, trombonist, a member of Simon (“Pin”) Madera’s band and Guayama’s municipal band.

-In 1928, at two, his parents divorced, and Tite Curet, his mother, and sister moved to the Barrio Obrero in the Santurce section of San Juan.
+In 1928, at two, his parents divorced, and Tite Curet, his mother, and sister moved to the Barrio Obrero in the municipality of Santurce (San Juan).
 There, he grew up immersed in music.
 “I used to drop in on (the guitarist) Tito Enriquez.
 I learned a lot from him.
 Also, I learned a lot from (the composer) Pedro Flores and (musician, composer) Rafael Hernandez.”
 Among his childhood friends were Rafael Cortijo, Ismael Rivera, and Daniel Santos.

-Tite Curet received his primary and secondary education in Guayamo.
-After high school, he enrolled in the University of Puerto Rico (UPR), where he studied journalism and sociology.
+Tite Curet received his primary and secondary education in the municipality of Guayamo.
+After high school, he enrolled at the University of Puerto Rico (UPR), where he studied journalism and sociology.

-Also, he drew inspiration from Brazilian music.
+Tite Curet drew inspiration from Brazilian composers.
 “They have been my best teachers because they are the sorcerers of the half-tone and the effective use of words.”
-Tite Curet also studied music theory and solfege (a music education method used to teach aural skills, pitch, and sight-reading).
+He also studied music theory and solfege (a music education method used to teach aural skills, pitch, and sight-reading).

-Initially, Fania Records hired Tite Curet as a promoter, but they quickly realized he was a skillful and gifted composer.
-His breakout tune was the worldwide hit La Gran Tirana, interpreted by La Lupe.
-Over the course of his career, he composed roughly 2000 songs.
-Of those, about 200 were hits, and 50 are salsa classics.
+When he was fifteen (1965) he composed his first tune and had his first big hit titled, Efectivamente with Joe Quijano.
+Initially, Fania Records hired Tite Curet as a promoter, but they quickly realized he was a gifted composer.
+His first worldwide hit was La Gran Tirana, interpreted by La Lupe.

 His most famous compositions include La Gran Tirana, Periodico de Ayer, La Caras Lindas, Anacaona, Isadora Duncan, El Hijo de Obatala, La Esencia del Guaganco, La Abolicion, Puro Teatro, Pirana, Puro Teatro, Brujeria, Carcajada Final, Los Entierros Pobres, Mi Triste Problema, Pena de Amor, Papel de Payaso, Pueblo Latino, Tu Loco y Yo Tranquilo and Franqueza Cruel among others.

 Tite Curet suffered a heart attack on August 5, 2003, in Baltimore, Maryland.
-His body was transported to Puerto Rico, where he was given a state funeral with an honor guard and wakes were held at three prestigious locations.
+Shortly after that, his body was transported to Puerto Rico, where he was given a state funeral with an honor guard, and wakes were held at three prestigious locations.
 He is buried in Santa Maria Magdelena de Pazzis Cemetery in Old San Juan.

-Journalist, Auror Flores sums up Tite Curet’s career: “Tite Curet helped father the nascent salsa movement that was marking time in clave through the streets of Puerto Rico and Latin New York.
+Journalist Aurora Flores sums up Tite Curet’s career.
+“Tite Curet helped father the nascent salsa movement that was marking time in clave through the streets of Puerto Rico and Latin New York.
 Through news events, music, and lyrics, his words inspired hope, faith, solace, and joy during a time of social upheaval.
 In more than 2,000 tunes, Curet was the musical narrator of current events and national pride, romance, and religion.
-He wrote in a time when the social reality of the poor was in direct opposition to the political power line, leaving music as the life-support of optimism.
+He wrote when the social reality of the poor was in direct opposition to the political power line, leaving music as the life-support of optimism.
 Tite Curet reflected the face of a community in need of answers.”

 He is survived by his wife, Hilda, daughter, Hilda de Los Angeles, and two grandchildren and a son, Eduardo, and three half-sisters.

-In 2011 Banco Popular’s yearly holiday television special titled, Sono, Sono … Tite Curet! paid tribute to the iconic songwriter.
+In 2011 Banco Popular’s yearly holiday television special titled Sono, Sono … Tite Curet!
+Paid tribute to the iconic songwriter.
 Also, a life-size statue of Curet sits on his favorite bench in San Juan’s Plaza de Armas.
-Tite Curet’s spirit can take solace in the fact, not a day goes by in Puerto Rico or Latin America where his music is not played.
-Long live “El Maestro,” Tite Curet Alonso.
+Despite the trials and tribulations, Tite Curet’s spirit can take solace in the fact that not a day goes by in Puerto Rico, Latin America, or elsewhere, where his music is not played.

 - Flores, Aurora – Tite Curet Alonso: A Man and His Music Liner Notes (E Music)